xamarin/xamarin-macios/docs/website/mmp-errors.md

 <!-- 0136 and 0137 used by mtouch -->

+#### MM0138: Building 32-bit apps is not possible when using Xcode 10.
+Please migrate project to the Unified API.

+Xcode 10 does not support building 32-bit applications.

+The project must be [migrated to a Unified project](https://docs.microsoft.com/en-us/xamarin/cross-platform/macios/unified/updating-mac-apps) in order to support 64-bit.

+#### MM0139: Building 32-bit apps is not possible when using Xcode 10.
+Please change the architecture in the project's Mac Build options to 'x86_64'.

+Xcode 10 does not support building 32-bit applications.

+Change the architecture in the project's Mac Build options to 'x86_64' in order to build a 64-bit application.

 # MM1xxx: file copy / symlinks (project related)

 ### <a name="MM1034">MM1034: Could not create symlink '{file}' -> '{target}': error {number}